ContentMine/dictionaries/MAKING.md

 	 --directory testdir/
 ```

-## create from Wikipedia Category
+### create from Wikipedia Category

-This is also very useful if you can find it as it is guaranteed that most of the entries will be relevant and homogeneous
+This is also very useful (if you can find a Category) it as it is guaranteed that most of the entries will be relevant and homogeneous.
 ```
 ami-dictionaries create\
  --hreftext \